 Pankiri / Bread Knife

-Pankiri are designed and used for slicing bread.
-The ridged teeth are designed specifically for this purpose.
+Pankiri are designed and used for slicing bread and baked goods.
+The ridged teeth are designed specifically for this purpose and can cut though hard crusts as well as delicate items without crushing.